Ray Mabus: Ambassador to Saudi Arabia and aftermath

 Mabus was appointed by President Bill Clinton to be the United States Ambassador to Saudi Arabia.
 Confirmed by the U.S. Senate on July 1, 1994, he served until 1996, when he resigned to return to Mississippi to work for his family's lumber business.
 During his tenure five Americans were killed in a bombing at a military training installation in Riyadh.
 Before he departed, the Saudi Arabian government inducted him into the Order of King Abdulaziz.

 After his return to Mississippi, Mabus practiced law.
 In 2000 he took an executive position at Foamex International.
-He served as the company's CEO during a bankruptcy reorganization and resigned from the post in 2007 to spend more time in Mississippi.
+He served as the company's CEO during a bankruptcy reorganization and resigned from the post in 2007 and returned to Mississippi.

 Secretary of the Navy

 Appointment

 Mabus meeting with President Obama in the Oval Office in June 2010.

 Gen. James T. Conway, Sec.
 Mabus, and Adm.
 Gary Roughead testify before Congress in February 2010.

 Vice Adm.
 Walter E. Carter Jr., Adm.
 John M. Richardson, Sec.
-Mabus, Deputy Sec. of Defense Robert O. Work, and Gen. Robert Neller at the 117th Army-Navy Game in December 2016.
+Mabus, Deputy Sec. of Defense Robert O. Work, and Gen. Robert Neller at the 117th Army–Navy Game in December 2016.

 In 2008 Mabus campaigned for Democratic presidential candidate Barack Obama in Mississippi, who was subsequently elected President of the United States.
 On March 27, 2009, Mabus was nominated by Obama to be appointed Secretary of the Navy.
 He was sworn in on May 19, 2009, and held a ceremonial swearing in at Washington Navy Yard on June 18, 2009, where he was re-sworn in by the Secretary of Defense Robert Gates.